neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 ```
 </details>

-#### 5. Pick a CosmosHub RPC node from the chain registry repo
+#### 5. Pick a CosmosHub RPC node from the chain registry

-Go to [CosmosHub's chain registry page](https://github.com/cosmos/chain-registry/blob/master/cosmoshub/chain.json), pick an RPC node from the `apis` section, and specify it in the following `gaiad` queries using the `--node` flag.
+Visit [CosmosHub's chain registry page](https://github.com/cosmos/chain-registry/blob/master/cosmoshub/chain.json), select an RPC node from the `apis` section, and use it in `gaiad` queries with the `--node` flag.

-#### 6. Make sure the CosmosHub's side counterparty is Neutron
+#### 6. Verify that CosmosHub's counterparty corresponds to Neutron

-Using the counterparty IBC info retrieved at the third step of this HowTo, do the opposite side checks: check that the CosmosHub's side IBC connection and client's counterparty info corresponds to Neutron's side IBC connection and client's info.
+Using the counterparty information from Step 3, confirm that CosmosHub's IBC connection and client details match Neutron's information.

 <details>
 <summary>Show code</summary>

 ```
 gaiad q ibc connection end connection-809 --node https://cosmoshub.tendermintrpc.lava.build:443